-The Graduate Certificate Program at USA requires a minimum of six courses (18 hours) with grades of "A" or "B", including Aging in American Society (SY 523) and an approved internship.
-It is strongly recommended that students take other courses to enhance their research/practice in aging and the life course, such as a course in public policy; a research methods course appropriate to the student's primary discipline and/or gerontology; and a course in professional ethics.
+The Graduate Certificate Program at USA requires a minimum of four courses (12 hours) with grades of "A" or "B", including Aging in American Society (SY 523) and an approved internship or approved equivalent experience.
+It is strongly recommended that students take other courses to enhance their research/practice in aging and the life course, such as a course in public policy or public health; a research methods course appropriate to the student's primary discipline and/or gerontology; and a course in professional ethics.
 All courses not specifically listed in this section must be approved by the Gerontology Program Director and the student's academic advisor prior to registration for the course.

-The Gerontology internship (GRN 596) is required or an equivalent internship experience within the student's discipline.
+The Gerontology internship (GRN 596) is required but may be waived for students who are employed in the field of aging or those who complete an approved internship or clinical/field placement within the student's discipline.
 The internship must allow the student to apply skills to work with older individuals and their families.
 Research shows that positive, supportive attitudes toward aging are best developed through personal involvement with older people.
 The skill of applying knowledge to the issues in aging is developed in experiential learning situations.
 Therefore, an internship is required unless the student demonstrates substantial previous experience with the client population.
-In that event, a directed study or an additional academic course in aging may be substituted for the internship.
-A maximum of six credit hours of internship and six credit hours of directed study may be applied toward the requirements for the Graduate Certificate in Gerontology.
+A maximum of six credit hours of internship and six credit hours of directed study may be applied toward the Graduate Certificate in Gerontology.
 The internship must be approved by the program director during the semester prior to placement.
 Students in professional programs may be able to use field placements in lieu of the Gerontology Internship.
 Additional course substitutions may be possible.
 The Gerontology Certificate is a valuable added credential for students in Nursing, Allied Health Professions, Health Education, and Public Health/Health Administration.
-Students are encouraged to speak with their academic advisors and the Director or Assistant Director of the Gerontology Programs about adding the Gerontology Certificate to their programs of study.
+Students are encouraged to speak with their academic advisors and the Director or Associate Director of the Gerontology Programs about adding the Gerontology Certificate to their programs of study.

 |Graduate Certificate in Gerontology|